damianhakert/damianhakert.github.io/source/handbook/people-operations/index.md

 1. Change the password to make it secure (see the handbook section on [secure passwords](https://about.gitlab.com/handbook/security/))
 1. Login with your new credentials
 1. Keep your credentials stored in your 1Password Vault and keep the info in BambooHR updated (e.g. change address when moving)

+## Managing the PeopleOps onboarding tasks <a name="manage-onboarding-tasks"></a>
+- Add team member to availability calendar
+- Give team member access to the GitLab availability calendar
+- Add blank entry to team page
+- Add entry to Team Call agenda
+- Invite to team meeting and GitLab 101 meeting
+- Order business cards
+- Add team member to Expensify (only with employees)
+- Add team member to Beamy
+- Add team member into the Austin info sheets

 ## Administrative details of benefits for US-based employees <a name="benefits-us"></a>